-Transorbital Alternating Current Stimulation
+Transorbital Alternating Current Stimulation (tACS)

 The core of Savir therapy is the daily treatment with alternating current.
-The electrodes placed on the forehead send the current pulses to the eyes and brain.
-The alternating current impulses as “brain pacemakers” stimulate all nerve cells of the retina and make them work simultaneously.
+These current impulses stimulate the nerve cells of the retina and make them work at the same time.
 The treatment requires neither medication nor surgery, and it is painless.
-The treatment is performed daily for 30 to 50 minutes for ten days.
-All patients need to do is sit down on a comfortable chair with their eyes closed.
+Furthermore, the side effects are minimal: slight tingling during treatment and rarely short-termed headaches.

 During the ten-days therapy, the treatment is performed daily for 30 to 50 minutes.
 After the patients arrive in the treatment room, all patients need to do is to sit down on a comfortable chair with their eyes closed.
 Two electrodes are held on the forehead, delivering tiny current pulses.
 As a result, the patient sees a weak, pulsating light.
 These light perceptions (phosphates) indicate that the nerve cells are sufficiently stimulated.
 The firing of nerve impulses can improve blood circulation, and it does not only help the target nerve cells but also the “mute” cells in the surrounding area.

 Scientific studies and our clinical experience have shown that more than 70 percent of patients notice improvements in their visual performance.
 Both objectively and subjectively.
 On the statistical average, the degree of improvement is 24% if the entire visual field is considered and 60% if only the damaged area is evaluated.
 These improvements are usually stable for six to twelve months.
 For some patients, the improvement may last for years (often depending on how frequently the patient practiced the learned exercises at home).